 Recommend Technical Expert Panel (TEP) participants, who will

-provide content expertise through 1 to 3 hour-long conference calls
+provide content expertise through 1 to 3 hour-long conference calls;

-be invited to review the draft report
+be invited to review the draft report.

 Approve final project scope and timeframe for completion

-Review draft report
+Provide feedback on draft report

-ESP reports are reviewed by at least 3 external reviewers, comprised of authors identified in the literature or other known experts in the field and/or TEP members, in addition to the operational partner(s).
+ESP reports are reviewed by at least 3 external peer reviewers, comprised of authors identified in the literature or other known experts in the field and/or TEP members, in addition to the operational partner(s).